nevanscott/uxui0818/_homework/1-about-me-markup.md

 **[Check out this example]({{ site.baseurl }}/projects/wendy_bite_markup/)** that we'll be working on next week, and you'll get the idea.

-When you are finished, make a `.zip` of your project folder and upload it to the "Dropbox" for the assignment on Schoology.
-(Not to be confused with the Dropbox file sharing service.)
+When you are finished:

+1. Upload your project to your folder on the FTP server that we started using on Tuesday.
+(I suggest making a `projects` folder in your personal folder on the server to match the ones we made yesterday.)
+2. On Schoology, let us know that you've finished putting your project on the server by submitting a link to the page.

 Links
 -----